 Maenam Beach size and tides?

-Maenam is approx 5 – 7 km (3 – 4.3 miles) long (Wikipedia claims the latter, we haven’t the means to measure it), however, tides mean it’s not always possible to walk the full length.
+Maenam is approx 5 - 7 km (3 - 4.3 miles) long (Wikipedia claims the latter, I haven’t the means to measure it), however, tides mean it’s not always possible to walk the full length.
 Still, it’s a great walk (especially early in the morning or at sunset) and, with so few people, very romantic as well.

-Is Maenam good for families?
+Is Maenam good for families

 What about swimming?